matteo14c/HaploCoV/README.md

 ### #3 Have a working installation of Perl and mummer

 HaploCoV is written in the Perl programming language.
 Hence you will need Perl to run it.
 Perl should be already installed by default on any unix and Mac OSX system.
-Please see here [link](https://www.perl.org/get.html) for instruction on how to install Perl
+Please follow this [link](https://www.perl.org/get.html) for instructions on how to install Perl

 Please follow this [link](https://sourceforge.net/projects/mummer/files/ "Mummer Download") for detailed instruction on how to install and run Mummer.
 A detailed manual can also be found in CorGAT main documentation at [readthedocs](https://corgat.readthedocs.io/en/latest/prerequisites.html "Install Mummer").